0xGunrunner/Get-RBCD-Threaded-py/README.md

 - **Vietnam**: Law on Cybersecurity (No. 24/2018/QH14) and the Penal Code (Articles 286-289 on computer-related offenses)
 - **International**: Budapest Convention on Cybercrime

-The legality of possessing, distributing, or using security testing tools varies by jurisdiction and may depend on intent, authorization, and context.
-This tool is published in good faith for legitimate security purposes, similar to widely-used open-source tools such as Nmap, BloodHound, and Impacket.
-The author makes no legal representations about the permissibility of this tool in any specific jurisdiction.

 **You are solely responsible for ensuring your use of this tool complies with all applicable laws and regulations in your jurisdiction.**

 ### No Warranty

 This software is provided "as is" without warranty of any kind.
 The author is not responsible for any damages, legal consequences, or misuse arising from the use of this tool.
-See [LICENSE](LICENSE) for full terms.

-For the complete disclaimer, see [DISCLAIMER.md](DISCLAIMER.md).

 ## Credits

 - **Original Tool**: [Get-RBCD-Threaded](https://github.com/FatRodzianko/Get-RBCD-Threaded) by [FatRodzianko](https://github.com/FatRodzianko)
-- Built with assistance from Claude (Anthropic)

 ## License